 An attorney's obligation to prevent disclosure of confidential information continues after representation has been terminated.
-See M. R. Prof. Conduct 1.6; 1.8(b) and 3.3.
+See M. R. Prof. Conduct 1.6; 1.8(b) and 1.9(c).
 In the case where an attorney retains files in storage pursuant to M. R. Prof. Conduct 1.15(f) this duty remains in effect.

-Client Files and Other Property
+C. Client Files and Other Property

-The conclusion of representation and/or an attorney's closing of a law practice does not nullify an attorney's obligation to retain certain documents See M. R. Prof. Conduct 1.15(f), nor does it nullify an attorney's duty to return (or turn over) such materials contained within the file to which a client is entitled M. R. Prof. Conduct 1.15(b)(2)(iv) upon request.
+The conclusion of representation and/or an attorney's closing of a law practice does not nullify an attorney's obligation to retain certain documents, see M. R. Prof. Conduct 1.15(f), nor does it nullify an attorney's duty to return (or turn over) such materials contained within the file to which a client is entitled M. R. Prof. Conduct 1.15(b)(2)(iv) upon request.

 As outlined in M. R. Prof. Conduct 1.15(f), an attorney is obligated to retain documents which may be of intrinsic value in their particular form, such as original signed documents, until they are out of date and no longer of consequence, and to retain or return all other information and data still in the attorney's possession to which the client is entitled for a minimum of eight (8) years, unless the client has agreed to a different duration.
-Opinions of the Professional Ethics Commission exploring the issue of client file management may be found under the heading "Client Files" at:
+Opinions of the Professional Ethics Commission exploring the issue of client file management are available on the Board website.